 2. Make chili, ginger and garlic paste.

 3. In a small bowl, heat 2 tbsp of oil.
 Add cumin seeds, mustard seeds and then urad dal.
 Let mustard seed splutter, then add crushed coriander seeds, curry leaves and asafoetida.
 In few seconds, add ginger chili garlic paste and 1/2 tsp turmeric powder.
 Stir the mixture and saute for a minute.

 You can also make healthy version using paniyaram (appe) pan without loosing the taste.
 Keep the batter slightly thick so it sticks to vada.
 Prepare slightly small vada to fit in appe pan.
-Drop 2 tsp oil in each groove, then add vada coated in thick besan batter.
-When vadas are slightly done at the bottom, move it and add 2 tsp oil again.
+Heat appe pan.
+Drop 1/2 tsp oil in each groove, then add vada coated in thick besan batter.
+Cook vada on medium heat.
+When vadas are slightly done at the bottom, move it and add 1/2 tsp oil again.
 Cook from all sides until it’s done.

 I am sure, once you try this recipe you won’t miss the old way.

 Also let me know if you have any questions regarding the dish.

 Thank you for visiting my blog.
 Until next time!

 You can follow me on social media using any of the link below.

 Pinterest Bhavna’s Food Journey

 Aunty pan-fried vada.. wow never thought of it.
 Will definitely give it a try!